+On the market for two years (1999-2001)

+Cause for recall: bronchospasms and unexplained deaths

+1 1

+Raptiva (Efalizumab)

+Use: Psoriasis

-On the market for two years (1999-2001) Cause for recall: bronchospasms and unexplained deaths Raptiva (Efalizumab) Use: Psoriasis Manufacturer: Genentech On the market six years (2003 to 2009) Cause for recall:progressive multifocal leukoencephalopathy (PML; a rare and usually fatal disease that causes inflammation or progressive damage of the white matter in multiple locations of the brain) Raxar (Grepafloxacin) Use: Antibiotic for bacterial infections Manufacturer: Glaxo Wellcome On the market two years (1997 to 1999) Cause for recall: cardiac repolarization; QT interval prolongation; ventricular arrhythmia (torsade de pointes) Redux (Dexfenfluramine) Use: Appetite suppressant Manufacturer: Wyeth-Ayerst On the market one year 1996-'97) Cause for recall: 30% of patients prescribed the drug had abnormal echocardiograms; 33 cases of rare valvular disease in women; 66 additional reports of heart valve disease Redux is better known as "Fen-Phen" when prescribed with Phentermine.
-Rezulin (Troglitazone) Use: Antidiabetic and anti-inflammatory Manufacturer: Parke-Davis/Warner Lambert (now Pfizer) On the market three years 1997 to 2000) Cause for recall: at least 90 liver failures; at least 63 deaths About 35.000 personal injury claims were filed against the manufacturer (Pfizer).
+Manufacturer: Genentech On the market six years (2003 to 2009) Cause for recall:progressive multifocal leukoencephalopathy (PML; a rare and usually fatal disease that causes inflammation or progressive damage of the white matter in multiple locations of the brain)

+Raxar (Grepafloxacin)

+Use: Antibiotic for bacterial infections Manufacturer: Glaxo Wellcome On the market two years (1997 to 1999) Cause for recall: cardiac repolarization; QT interval prolongation; ventricular arrhythmia (torsade de pointes) filed against the manufacturer (Pfizer).

 Selacryn (Tienilic acid)

 Use: blood pressure

 Manufacturer: SmithKline

 On the market three years (1979 to 1982) Cause for recall: hepatitis; 36 deaths; at least 500 cases of severe liver and kidney damage

 Anphar Labs (which developed the drug in France and sold rights to sell in US to SmithKline) sent a report to SmithKline in Apr.
 1979 (translated in May 1979 to English from French) stating Selacryn damaged livers.
 On Dec.
 13, 1984, SmithKline Beckman plead guilty to "14 counts of failing to file reports with the drug agency of adverse reactions to Selacryn and 20 counts of falsely labeling the drug with a statement that there was no known causeand-effect relationship between Selacryn and liver damage"

 Seldane (Terfenadine)

 Use: Antihistamine

 Manufacturer: Hoechst Marion Roussel (now Sanofi-Aventis)

 On the market 13 years (1985 to 1998)

 Cause for recall: life-threatening heart problems when taken in combination with other drugs (specifically erthromycin (an antibiotic) and ketoconazole (an antifungal)

 Seldane was not considered an imminent threat.
 The FDA pulled Seldane from the market because Allegra and Allegra D were produced by the same company and were deemed safer by the FDA.

 Trasylol (Aprotinin)

 Use: antifibrinolytic to reduce blood loss during surgery

 Manufacturer: Bayer

-On the market 15 years (1993-2008)

-Cause for recall: increased chance of death, serious kidney damage, congestive heart failure, and strokes
+On the market 15 years (1993-2008) Cause for recall: increased chance of death, serious kidney damage, congestive heart failure, and strokes

-On Feb.
-8, 2006, the FDA issued a public heath advisory to surgeons who perform heart bypasses, alerting them of possible fatal side effects.

-Vioxx (Rofecoxib)

-Use: NSAID (pain relief)
+Zelnorm (Tegaserod maleate)

+Use: irritable bowel syndrome with constipation and chronic idiopathic constipation in women younger than 55.

+only by prescription

-Manufacturer: Merck
+Manufacturer: Novartis

-On the market 5.3 years (May 20, 1999 to Sep.
-30, 2004)
+On the market for 4.6 years (2002-2007) Cause for recall: higher chance of heart attack, stroke, and unstable angina (heart/ chest pain)

+The FDA permitted restricted use of Zelnorm on an emergency basis (with prior case-by-case authorization from the FDA) on July 27, 2007.

+Sources: